Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 ### Rejecting an access request

-1. As the catalog manager, navigate to *Amplify Central > Marketplace > Access Requests* to view all access request that can be managed.
+1. As the catalog manager or subscription approver, navigate to *Amplify Central > Marketplace > Access Requests* to view all access request associated to  product owned by your team.
 2. Filter the Access Request list by approval state (Pending / Approved / Rejected) and/or provisioning state (Pending / Success / Error) and/or team.
 Each access request displays its name, the associated asset, the organization of the team that owned the request, the approval status and the provisioning status.
 3. Click on the access request name to display the access request detail.
 From this screen, click either **Revoke** to reject the access request that was previously approved, or **Decline** if the access request is pending.